petershintech/RRModels.jl/README.md

 |:----------------------------------------------------------------------------------------------- |
  [![][travis-img]][travis-url] [![][codecov-img]][codecov-url]

 A collection of rainfall-runoff models.
+The package provides Linear Bucket, GR4J and other models.

 ## Installation